Vertexwahn/rules_oidn/README.md

 ]
 ```

-This still needs to be done manually sicne `ispc_cc_library` is macro and cannot resolve selects to support different operating systems here.
+This still needs to be done manually sicne `ispc_cc_library` is a macro and cannot resolve selects to support different operating systems here.
 More details [here](https://stackoverflow.com/questions/75827650/how-to-work-around-select-is-not-iterable-in-a-macro).
 [`rules_ispc`](https://github.com/Vertexwahn/rules_ispc) has to be improved here first (details [here](https://stackoverflow.com/questions/75828030/how-to-convert-a-macro-that-invokes-native-genrule-and-native-cc-library-to-a-ru))